gear5sh/Gear5/README.md

 ## Getting Started

-To start using Shift, follow these steps:
+To start using Synkit, follow these steps:

-1. **Run Shift**: Run Shift driver/adapter images directly with config, catalog, and state files.
+1. **Run Synkit**: Run Synkit driver/adapter images directly with config, catalog, and state files.
-2. **Explore the Documentation**: Refer to the documentation for detailed information on how to use Protocol Shift, including connector setup, data source configuration, and integration examples.
+2. **Explore the Documentation**: Refer to the documentation for detailed information on how to use Protocol Synkit, including connector setup, data source configuration, and integration examples.

 ## Contributing

-We welcome contributions to Protocol Shift!
+We welcome contributions to Protocol Synkit!
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.